-Hydrocephalus (commonly known as “water on the brain”) occurs when the cerebrospinal fluid (CSF), which is the fluid that surrounds the brain and spinal cord, becomes excessive.
-The excessive Cerebral Spinal Fluid can cause ventricles (spaces between the brain) to enlarge and place dangerous pressure on the brain’s tissue, sometimes even destroying it.
+Hydrocephalus (commonly known as “water on the brain”) is the buildup of cerebrospinal fluid (CSF) deep within the brain.
+The excessive Cerebral Spinal Fluid, the fluid that surrounds the brain and spinal cord, can cause ventricles (spaces between the brain) to enlarge and place dangerous pressure on the brain’s tissue, sometimes even destroying it.
 This excessive pressure must be taken very seriously, as it can cause severe health problems and if left untreated, death.

 Hydrocephalus can be congenital (present at birth), or acquired (after birth from a disease or head injury).
 When hydrocephalus is present at birth, it may have been because of events affecting fetal development or it may have been caused by a genetic defect.